 An appointment may be ended prior to the agreed-upon appointment end date as a result of funding shortfall, change in program need, a lack of sufficient research progress, or inadequate performance.
 Early termination may also result from misconduct.

 The early termination process does not apply if the scholar is resigning from the appointment prior to the end of the appointment contract.
 A Termination Web Form is still required in the case of Early Terminations.

-Faculty sponsors should give the postdoc an early termination notice (must follow this template Early Termination Notice Sample) 30-60 days before the early termination date , with a copy to the Associate Vice Provst & Associate Dean for Postdoctoral Affairs.
+Faculty sponsors should give the postdoc an early termination notice (must follow this template Early Termination Notice Sample) 30-60 days before the early termination date , with a copy to the Associate Vice Provst and Associate Dean for Postdoctoral Affairs.
 In cases of funding shortfall, 90 days notice is typical.
 If the postdoc is on a visa, the faculty sponsor must also provide a written/email notice of the early termination date to the Bechtel.

 Any terminations due to inadequate academic or research progress must follow a process by which progress discussions and written evaluation by the faculty mentor are made.
 This process must note the specific steps to be taken in order to remedy any deficiencies, and the possibility of early termination if those deficiencies remain by a specific date.
 Such process takes place several weeks/months in advance of taking this early termination action.